 Partner with the Early College Program

-George Fox is actively seeking partnerships with area high schools to join us in providing students with the opportunity to get a head start on their college education.
+If you are interested in partnering with George Fox, just let us know.
+We would be happy for you to join us in providing students with the opportunity to get a head start on their college education.

 High schools can elect to offer dual-credit courses taught by their own instructors and sponsored by George Fox University faculty.